GeorginaCarlisle/take-control-frontend-app/README.md

 - The deadline for the linked goal (if there is one), which will include a warning if the deadline is near.
 - The warnings will be highlighted in red for overdue deadlines or amber for deadlines due today or tomorrow.

+Clicking on a focus image will take the user to that focus area, providing a route to move between "Take Action" and "Plan".
+Changes on hover have been added to indicate this functionality.

 Users can adjust the order the tasks are displayed in, by using the order by options found at the top of the backlog list.
 The following options are provided:

 - Task Deadline (this is the default) with soonest deadline first and tasks without deadline then ordered by when they were created, oldest first.